Insolvency Resolution Process for Individuals & Partnership Firms

 After the enforcement of the Code, the creditors are not required to chase the debtor but it’s the debtor who chases the creditors.
 After the entry of the code, the NCLT has become a trusted forum with high credibility.

-With the coming of Code into execution numerous cases commenced to be filed before NCLT due to NCLT became over crowded and therefore seeing alarming situation the capacity of NCLT was further enhanced within due time and matter under this legislation were disposed off expeditiously in time bound manner.
+With the coming of Code into execution, numerous cases commenced to be filed before NCLT due to NCLT became overcrowded and therefore seeing an alarming situation the capacity of NCLT was further enhanced within due time, and matters under this legislation were disposed off expeditiously in a time-bound manner.

-The sparkling statistics of the two successful years itself portrays the future of the Code.
+The sparkling statistics of the two successful years themselves portray the future of the Code.
 To highlight the success story as of now 1,322 cases have been admitted by NCLT.
-Around 4,452 cases have been disposed off at the pre admission stage and 66 cases have been resolved after adjudication of these cases.
+Around 4,452 cases have been disposed off at the pre-admission stage and 66 cases have been resolved after adjudication of these cases.

 The success story does not end here.
 Some of the big cases like Bhushan Power and Steel Limited; Essar Steel India Limited are under progressing stages and are likely to be resolved in this financial year with hopeful realization of approx. 70,000 crore.

 The IBC has a very clear demarcation in respect of the audience it seeks to cover within its umbrella.
-According the code has aligned separate Adjudicating authorities to take and resolve the matters that fall within their ambit.
-On this note the adjudicating authority empowered to handle and resolves cases related to defaults by individuals and partnership firms is the Debt Recovery Tribunal (DRT).
+According to the code has aligned separate Adjudicating authorities to take and resolve matters that fall within their ambit.
+On this note, the adjudicating authority empowered to handle and resolve cases related to defaults by individuals and partnership firms is the Debt Recovery Tribunal (DRT).

-The Code contains provision for Insolvency & Bankruptcy of individuals and partnership firms in Part III.
-The provisions and process are designed keeping into account the need of thee hour thereby providing remedy in a time bound manner.
-Even though provisions have been drafted for the same but they are not being looked upto but other remedial measures are resorted to for seeking remedy against individuals and partnership firms.
+The Code contains provisions for Insolvency & Bankruptcy of individuals and partnership firms in Part III.
+The provisions and process are designed keeping into account the need of the hour thereby providing a remedy in a time-bound manner.
+Even though provisions have been drafted for the same but they are not being looked up to but other remedial measures are resorted to for seeking remedy against individuals and partnership firms.

 The application for insolvency resolution may be filed by the creditor or the concerned debtor himself.
 Once an application is filed with DRT for initiating insolvency proceedings a Resolution professional shall be appointed to carry forward and supervise the entire process as prescribed in this chapter.

 The resolution professional shall play a crucial and significant role in driving and carrying forward the insolvency professional on behalf of the individual or partnership firm.
-On this note the resolution professional shall in execution of this process invite claims from the creditors via public notice; after receipt of claims compile a list of creditors; chalk out the repayment plan ; submit report on the received repayment plan; and thereafter obtaining approval by creditors and confirmation from DRT on the same.
+On this note the resolution professional shall in the execution of this process invite claims from the creditors via public notice; after receipt of claims compile a list of creditors; chalk out the repayment plan; submit report on the received repayment plan, and thereafter obtaining approval by creditors and confirmation from DRT on the same.

 The resolution professional shall also play an active role in implementing and monitoring the repayment plan thereby ensuring completion of the adopted repayment plan.
 The resolution professional is the sole commander and controller of the insolvency process.

-Having gained a brief insight of the insolvency resolution process for individuals & partnership firm now let’s head toward gaining a detailed glance of the insolvency resolution process as prescribed for individuals and partnership firms.
+Having gained a brief insight into the insolvency resolution process for individuals & partnership firms now let’s head toward gaining a detailed glance of the insolvency resolution process as prescribed for individuals and partnership firms.

 The concerned debtor may by invoking Section 94 of the Code file an application for initiating insolvency proceedings in respect of himself.
 The application may either be submitted personally by the concerned debtor or through the resolution professional.

-In the scenario where the debtor is a partner of a firm then in such a situation the concerned debtor may make an application for initiating insolvency proceedings with the approval of all or majority partners.
-While making application for initiating insolvency proceedings, the concerned debtor is required to comply with the perquisites thereafter he becomes eligible for making application for initiating the insolvency proceedings.
-The prerequisites that need to be complied prior to making an application are as follows:
+In the scenario where the debtor is a partner of a firm then in such a situation, the concerned debtor may make an application for initiating insolvency proceedings with the approval of all or majority partners.
+While making an application for initiating insolvency proceedings, the concerned debtor is required to comply with the perquisites thereafter he becomes eligible for making an application for initiating the insolvency proceedings.
+The prerequisites that need to be compiled prior to making an application are as follows:

 - The debtor should not be an undischarged bankrupt;

-- The debtor should be undergoing fresh start process in relation to his debts;
+- The debtor should be undergoing a fresh start process in relation to his debts;

 - No insolvency resolution proceedings should be in process in relation to the debts against the debtor;